 Rebounding on a mini trampoline at home is one of the best ways to exercise efficiently because it works every cell in your body.
-The Body Ecology Fermented Protein Shake, available in chocolate or coconut, supports any style of workout as a complete vegan protein that may help you to shed pounds and build lean muscle mass.
+The Body Ecology Immune Power Protein Shake, available in chocolate, supports any style of workout as a complete vegan protein that may help you to shed pounds and build lean muscle mass.

 In fact, rebounding, as it's commonly called, is one of the best full-body, portable exercises you can do!

 - Detox your body